Shop Floor Automations YouTube Transcriptions

 Over here on the right, it is going to show me a little bit about the status of what is going on with that machine right now.
 What status it is in.
 How long it has been in that status.
 So, if I want to put, for instance, an unplanned downtime, I would click that button and I would get a drop-down list.
 This list is user-definable.
 You can have as many reason codes as you want.

-But maybe I am having a quality issue – I can just highlight that reason code, and hit “start new status” and instantly, the data base see the new status and starts collecting time against that.
+But maybe I am having a quality issue – I can just highlight that reason code, and hit “start new status” and instantly, the database sees the new status and starts collecting time against that.
 You will see the color here has changed, and each of these colors represents the current status of that particular machine.

 I can have planned downtimes, such as breaks, setup, maybe teardown.
 I have an in cycle button – this is really only used if you’re manually tracking cycle time.
 In most cases, we’re actually going to get the cycle time from your machine automatically, but perhaps you have a manual process you want to track?
 So maybe you could have a cycle time called “inspection”?
 And the human can just push a button to start a timer to say they’re inspecting parts.